Table of Contents

 The card that’s used

 Debit cards with PINs are lower risk than credit cards, so they typically have a lower interchange rate.
-And rewards cards (travel, triple points, etc.) and business cards typically have have higher interchange rates.
+And rewards cards (travel, triple points, etc.) and business cards typically have higher interchange rates.

 How the transaction is processed